Workshop on Next Generation Emergency Communications - 27 November

 - Regulatory barriers for PPDR (EU General Data Protection Regulation)

-- IoT for Public Safety
+- Internet of Public Safety Things

 - Use of Video in Public Safety